0x00A/readfilecache/README.md

 //

 cache.readFile(filename, function(err, data, stat) {
-  //returns the data from the file and the stat info })
+  // returns the data from the file and the stat info })

 //
 // supports a sync api as well
 //
-cache.readFileSync(filename)
+cache.readFileSync(filename) // returns the file

 //
 // clear the cache